EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

     * Leave this value as-is to use the `hello-tre` container.
 * **Container registry username** is a username to access the container registry.
     * Leave this value as-is.
-* **Container registry password/access token** is an access token with read-only access to the container registry.
+* **Container registry password/access token** ia an access token to access to the container registry.
+An access token with **read-only** access to the container registry is **strongly recommended**.
     * Leave this value as-is, the access token provides read-only access to pull the container.
-* **Container runner** is the container runner with which to run container on the back-end.
+* **Container runner** is the container runner - 'podman' or 'apptainer' - with which to run container on the back-end.
+The selected runner must be available on the selected back-end.
     * Leave this value as-is i.e., 'podman', as this is available on all back-ends.
 * **Container name** is the name to be given to the container when it is run.
 If omitted, then the container image name is used e.g., `hello-tre`.
-Your user name and a timestamp will be added as a prefix to the name when the container is run e.g., `laurie-060416105069-hello-tre`.
+Your user name and a timestamp will be added as a prefix to the name when the container is run to the name to prevent name clashes if running multiple containers from the same image e.g., `laurie-060416105069-hello-tre`.
     * Leave this value as-is.
 * **Cores** is the number of cores/CPUs requested for this job.
 To run jobs via Open OnDemand requires you to select the resources you think your job will need, including the number of cores/CPUs.
 Your selected back-end must have at least that number of cores/CPUs request.
     * Leave this value as-is as the all back-ends can provide the default number of cores, and the `hello-tre` container does not need any more.